emacsway/emacsway.github.io/_sources/about/bibliography.txt

     - "Clean Code: A Handbook of Agile Software Craftsmanship" by Robert C. Martin
     - "Code Complete" 2nd edition by Steve McConnell
     - "Clean Architecture: A Craftsman's Guide to Software Structure and Design" by Robert C. Martin
+    - "UML Distilled.
+A Brief Guide to the Standard Object Modeling Language" 3d edition by Martin Fowler
     - "Domain-Driven Design" by Eric Evans
     - "Test-Driven Development By Example" by Kent Beck
     - "Building Microservices.
 Designing Fine-Grained Systems" by Sam Newman